lsst-dm/l1dbproto/README.md

 type.

-#### `L1db.getDiaObjects(self, region, explain=False)`
+#### `L1db.getDiaObjects(self, pixel_ranges)`

-Retrieves most recent version of each DiaObject from specified region or near it. `region` is an instance of `sphgeom.Region` type.
-DiaObject search is based on HTM index and returned set can also include records outside specified region, so some filtering will be needed on client side.
+Retrieves most recent version of each DiaObject from specified region.
+Objects are searched based on pixelization index and region is determined by the set of index ranges. `pixel_ranges` is a sequence of tuples where each tuple defines a single range of index IDs in regular Python convention `[low, high)`.

 Returns `afw.table` catalog of DiaObject instances.
-If `read_full_objects` (in `l1db` section) is set to zero in config file returned catalog will only include a small set of columns, otherwise all columns in database table will be returned in a catalog schema.
+By default all columns in database table will be returned in a catalog schema, one cause `dia_object_columns` configuration field to limit the list of columns queried.

-#### `L1db.getDiaSources(self, region, objects, explain=False)`
+#### `L1db.getDiaSources(self, object_ids, dt)`

-Retrieves history of the DiaSources from a given region matching given DiaObjects. `region` is an instance of `sphgeom.Region` type, `objects` is a catalog of `DiaObject` records (only `id` field of `DiaObject` is used so schema can be anything as long as `id` field is defined).
+Retrieves history of the DiaSources matching given DiaObjects. `object_ids` is a list (or any container) of the matching DiaObjects IDs. `dt` is the `datetime` of the current visit.

-One of `region` or `objects` can be ignored when selecting records from database.
-Currently if `source_select` config parameter is set to `by-oid` then DiaObject IDs are used for selection, if `source_select` is set to `by-fov` then region is used for selection using HTM indexing. `by-oid` is likely to be faster for current implementation.

-Returned history is supposed limited to `read_sources_months` period (from config file), but in current implementation history is not limited.
+Returned history is supposed to be limited to `read_sources_months` period (from config object), but in current implementation history is not limited.

 Returns `afw.table` catalog of DiaSource records.
 Schema of returned catalog is determined by database table schema.

-#### `L1db.getDiaFSources(self, objects, explain=False)`
+#### `L1db.getDiaForcedSources(self, object_ids, dt)`

 Retrieves history of the DiaForcedSources matching given DiaObjects.
-`objects` is a catalog of `DiaObject` records (only `id` field needs to be defined).
+`object_ids` is a list (or any container) of the matching DiaObjects IDs.
+`dt` is the `datetime` of the current visit.

-Returned history is supposed to be limited to `read_forced_sources_months` period (from config file), but in current implementation history is not limited.
+Returned history is supposed to be limited to `read_forced_sources_months` period (from config object), but in current implementation history is not limited.

 Returns `afw.table` catalog of DiaForcedSource records.
 Schema of returned